Laboratory |

 The accompaning PCB component placement is shown in Fig 6.

-Finally, a 3D view shows the real dimensions and how the PCB will look like once soldered.
-If a given component fooprint 3D model is missing, KiCad works perfectly well with FreeCAD.
+Finally, a 3D view of this PCB v1 shows the real dimensions and how the PCB will look like once soldered.
+If a given component fooprint 3D model is missing, KiCad works perfectly well with FreeCAD to add it to the components database.

 As an example, the green TX LED 3D model is imported into FreeCAD from the component distributor's datasheet.
 The pins are cut before attaching the footprint and exporting its step model.